aliawaleed/Introduction-to-Interactive-Media/Final Project/README.md

     - the number displayed in the order decreases to keep track

 - When the top bun is placed on top of the burger:
-  * the game internally checks the constituents if the burger
+  * the game internally checks the constituents of the burger
   * if the ingredients are placed correctly as the order requires, the screen will display that it was a successful order
   * if not, the player would know that they failed